MuhammadFahad27/Login-Page-with-JS-Absolute-Beginner-/README.md

 Invalid characters in the username or password.
 Network issues or server downtime during authentication.
 Provides retry options or alternative suggestions for resolving issues.
-7. Responsive Design
-Ensures the login page works seamlessly across various devices and screen sizes.
-Uses CSS and JavaScript to adapt UI elements for mobile, tablet, and desktop users.
-8. Customizable and Extensible
-Built with modular and reusable JavaScript code for easy integration into larger projects.
-Provides a foundation for adding features like "Forgot Password" or "Create Account" options in the future.
-This project is ideal for showcasing foundational JavaScript skills while emphasizing user experience and robustness.
-It demonstrates the effective use of DOM manipulation, event handling, and asynchronous programming to handle real-world scenarios, such as validating user input and managing server interactions.